Rao-Satyajit/AI-Business-Intelligence-Internship/04_Documentation/dashboard_iteration_notes.md

 # Dashboard Iteration Notes

-## AI Review Score
+## AI Review
-Overall score: 8/10

-## Must Fix
-1. Reduce excessive decimal places on KPI cards and tables.
-2. Fix truncated KPI values by adjusting card sizes.
-3. Improve chart and table readability by adjusting sizes and spacing.

-## Nice to Have
-1. Use more executive-friendly chart titles.
-2. Improve alignment and spacing between visuals.

-## Disagree
-I did not make major changes to the existing visual types because the current visuals communicate the required business information clearly.
+The four dashboard pages were reviewed using AI feedback.
+The overall report was assessed for clarity, consistency, readability, and executive usefulness.

-## Changes Applied
+## Changes Made
-- Improved KPI number formatting.
+- Reduced unnecessary decimal places in KPI cards.
-- Adjusted visual sizes and positioning.
-- Improved readability of dashboard elements.
-- Updated titles where necessary.
+- Improved the Average Order Value display for better readability.
+- Improved chart and visual alignment across the report.
+- Checked page titles and visual titles for clearer business meaning.
+- Applied formatting changes consistently across the dashboard pages.

-## Changes Not Applied
+## Changes Not Made
-The existing chart types were kept because they are suitable for the required analysis and audience.
+Some AI suggestions were not applied because the existing visuals were still relevant to the project requirements and removing them would reduce the information available to users.

+## Final Result
+The dashboard was reviewed and refined based on AI feedback while keeping the original business requirements and required visuals intact.